Chanel: Iconic couturier Karl Lagerfeld has died

 “Each season, they tell me (the Chanel designs) look younger.
 One day we’ll all turn up like babies,” he once told The Associated Press.

-His outspoken and often stinging remarks on things as diverse as French politics and celebrity waistlines won him the nickname “Kaiser Karl” in the fashion media.
-Among the most acid comments included calling President Francois Hollande an “imbecile” who would be “disastrous” for France in Marie-Claire, and telling UK’s The Sun that he didn’t like the face of Pippa Middleton, the Duchess of Cambridge’s sister.
+His outspoken and often stinging remarks on topics as diverse as French politics and celebrity waistlines won him the nickname “Kaiser Karl” in the fashion media.
+Among the most acid comments included calling former French President Francois Hollande an “imbecile” who would be “disastrous” for France in Marie-Claire, and telling The Sun British tabloid that he didn’t like the face of Pippa Middleton, the Duchess of Cambridge’s sister.

 “She should only show her back,” he advised.

-Lagerfeld was also heavily criticized for sending out a negative message to women when he told France’s Metro newspaper that signer Adele was “a little too fat.”
+Lagerfeld was also heavily criticized for sending out a negative message to women when he told France’s Metro newspaper that British singer Adele was “a little too fat.”

 Despite this, he did have an under-reported soft side.
-He was known to be very kind to his staff at Chanel and was famous for according journalists generously long interviews after each fashion show.
+He was known to be very kind to his staff at Chanel and was famous for giving journalists long interviews after each fashion show.
 He also shared his unmarried life in his Parisian mansion with a Siamese cat called Choupette.

-“She is spoilt, much more than a child could be,” he told AP in 2013, revealing also that he would take her to the vet every 10 days overcautiously.
+“She is spoilt, much more than a child could be,” he told the AP in 2013, revealing that he took her to the vet nearly every 10 days.

-Lagerfeld had little use for nostalgia and kept his gaze riveted toward the future.
+Lagerfeld had little use for nostalgia and kept his gaze firmly on the future.
 Well into his 70s, he was quick to embrace new technology: He famously had a collection of hundreds of iPods.

 A photographer who shot ad campaigns for Chanel and his own eponymous label, Lagerfeld also collected art books and had a massive library and a bookstore as well as his own publishing house.
-He was also an impressive linguist switching between perfect French, English, Italian and his native German during interviews at post-catwalk celebrity media scrums.
+He was also an impressive linguist, switching between perfect French, English, Italian and his native German during interviews at fashion shows.

 Although he spent much of his life in the public eye, Lagerfeld remained a largely elusive figure.
 Even as he courted the spotlight, he made an apparently deliberate effort to hide what was going on behind his trademark dark shades.